vreahli/vrchat-avatars-from-scratch.github.io/index.md

 - - In the 'n' menu - select a vertex, deselect it, then bring it back
 - - Mirror modifier
 - - Bug in vertex weights - have to turn it off then back on again
+- Weight painting tips
+- - Turn on auto normalize
+- - Symmetry settings
+- - ctrl + left click bone while in weight paint mode to pick a different bone (right now you need to check the tail) - you can move those bones and test themout from here.
+- - Spend a few minutes on a rough draft, then pose it up, then clean it up
+- - Add a little bit of smoothing - .2 is recommended by royal skies
+- - alt g, alt r, alt s to clear transforms in pose
+- - Transfering weights TODO
+- Pose libraries, you can use them for testing - turn on the little save button by default
 ### Shape Keys
 - Shape keys
 - Visimes
 - Additional rigging resources
 - Blend shapes with zbrush
+- Updating shape keys
+- - vertex -> propogate to shapes
+- TODO figure out blend from shapes
+- Mirroring shape keys - duplicate shape key, mirror topology
 ### Unity:
 - Bones
 - Testing your muscles